codeforamerica/form-flow/README.md

 ```

 This indicates that there were two files uploaded via the `license_upload` widget.
 Their file ids
-are `34` and `47`, and can be looked up in the `user_files` database table using those ids.
+are `34` and `47`, and can be looked up in the `user_files` table (detailed below) using those ids.

+2. The `user_files` table holds information about a submissions uploaded user files, which includes:
+   `file_id`, the corresponding submission's `submission_id`, a `created_at` time,
+   the `original_name`
+   of the file, and the S3 `repository_path`.

-#### Thumbnails
+#### Deleting Upploaded Files

-If the file has an extension of .jpg, .png, .bmp or .gif, DropZone will create a thumbnail for that
-image and display it on the screen.

-For files with extensions other than the ones listed (like tif files and various document formats),
-we will display a default image for those thumbnails.

-We do not store the thumbnails in cloud storage.
+Upon successful upload a link is provided to delete the file.
+When
+the
+link is used, a browser native delete confirmation pop up will appear asking the user if they are
+sure
+they want to delete the selected file.
+If the user selects yes from the pop up, the file will be
+deleted
+from the `user_files` table in the database, as well as from S3 storage.

 # How to use